NTIA/scos-sensor/README.md

 as a functioning scos-sensor and provides the code for the user interface, scheduling, and the storage and retrieval of schedules and acquisitions.
-The [scos-actions repository](https://github.com/ntia/scos-actions) provides the core actions API, defines the radio interface that provides an abstraction for all signal analyzers, and provides basic actions.
-Finally, using a real radio within scos-sensor requires a third `scos-<signal analyzer>` repository that provides the signal analyzer specific implementation of the radio interface where `<signal analyzer>` is replaced with the name of the signal analyzer, e.g. a USRP scos-sensor utilizes the [scos-usrp repository](https://github.com/ntia/scos-usrp).
-The signal analyzer specific implementation of the radio interface may expose additional properties of the signal analyzer to support signal analyzer specific capabilities and the repository may also provide additional signal analyzer specific actions.
+The [scos-actions repository](https://github.com/ntia/scos-actions) provides the core actions API, defines the signal analyzer interface that provides an abstraction for all signal analyzers, and provides basic actions.
+Finally, using a real signal analyzer within scos-sensor requires a third `scos-<signal analyzer>` repository that provides the signal analyzer specific implementation of the signal analyzer interface where `<signal analyzer>` is replaced with the name of the signal analyzer, e.g. a USRP scos-sensor utilizes the [scos-usrp repository](https://github.com/ntia/scos-usrp).
+The signal analyzer specific implementation of the signal analyzer interface may expose additional properties of the signal analyzer to support signal analyzer specific capabilities and the repository may also provide additional signal analyzer specific actions.

 ![SCOS Sensor Modules](/docs/img/scos-sensor-modules.JPG?raw=true)